Community detection in heterogeneous signed networks: Signed network and balance structure

 (ii) There exists a partition of $[n]=C_1\cup C_2\cup ...\cup C_K$ with $K\ge 3$ such that for each $i,j\in[n]$, $p_{ij}^+ > p_{ij}^- $ if $i,j$ belong to the same subset, and $p_{ij}^+ < p_{ij}^-$, if $i,j$ belong to different subsets. \end{proposition}

 Propositions \ref{prop:equ-def-sbalance} and \ref{prop:equ-def-wbalance} characterize the strong and weak balance structures in signed networks from both local and global perspectives.
-In fact, the local perspective (i) in Proposition \ref{prop:equ-def-sbalance} is essentially equivalent to $\bbE (a_{ij}a_{jk}a_{ki}\big| |a_{ij}a_{jk}a_{ki}| = 1)>0$ for any $(i, j, k)$, which is exactly the definition of the strong-balanced signed network in \cite{tang2024population}, whereas (i) in Proposition \ref{prop:equ-def-wbalance} can be regarded as its analogy for the weak-balanced signed network.
-On the other hand, (ii) in Proposition \ref{prop:equ-def-sbalance} and (ii) in Proposition \ref{prop:equ-def-wbalance} give the global perspectives on strong and weak balance structures, which greatly facilitate the modeling of community structures in signed networks.
+In fact, the local perspective (i) in Proposition \ref{prop:equ-def-sbalance} is essentially equivalent to $\bbE (a_{ij}a_{jk}a_{ki}\big| |a_{ij}a_{jk}a_{ki}| = 1)>0$ for any $(i, j, k)$, which is exactly the definition of the strong-balanced signed network in \cite{tang2024population}, whereas Proposition \ref{prop:equ-def-wbalance}(i) can be regarded as its analogy for the weak-balanced signed network.
+On the other hand, Proposition \ref{prop:equ-def-sbalance}(ii) and \ref{prop:equ-def-wbalance}(ii) give the brand new global perspectives on strong and weak balance structures based on partitions of the signed network, which greatly facilitate the modeling of community structures in signed networks.